Sambucus nigra 'Aurea' - 30-40 CM C2

 Tasks

-- Pruning: In the period from February to March - Fertilise: In the period from March to the beginning of April - Watering: In the period from May to September.
+- Prune back: In the period from February to March - Fertilise: In the period from March to the beginning of April - Watering: In the period from May to September.

 Care